adityakum3/secretary-recruitment-2022/graphics/README.md

 Find attached a `data.csv` file containing a set of points in cartesian coordinates.
 Use them to plot first a polygon by simply connecting the points in the given order.
 Then iteratively apply the Chaikin’s algorithm to generate successively smoother curves.

+You can use Libraries like gnuplot, matplotlib, plotly or any other plotting library to plot the points and to export the images.

 **_Submission_** format would be your code and 10 png files, numbered 1-10, showing 10 iterations on the given set of points.
 Ideally what I am looking for is something like this, except for the submission to be png.
 For more details about the algorithm, you can refer to the following:

 - CHAIKIN, G. An algorithm for high-speed curve generation.
 Computer Graphics and Image Processing, 3 (1974), 346–349.